Product Designer Salary

 Popular Skills for Product Designer

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, facility with Cascading Style Sheets, Interaction Design, and User Research are correlated to pay that is significantly above average, leading to increases of 37 percent, 26 percent, and 23 percent, respectively.
+Product Designers seem to wield many skills on the job.
+Most notably, facility with Cascading Style Sheets, Interaction Design, and User Research are correlated to pay that is significantly above average, leading to increases of 30 percent, 24 percent, and 23 percent, respectively.
 Those listing SolidWorks as a skill should be prepared for drastically lower pay.
 Computer Aided Design and Product Development also typically command lower compensation.
-Most people skilled in Adobe Illustrator are similarly competent in Design and Product Development.
+For most people, competency in Adobe Illustrator indicates knowledge of Design and Product Development.

 Pay by Experience Level for Product Designer